tecwindow/SoundTranscriber/README.md

 Repeat these steps for each language you intend to use.
 After obtaining a key from the Wit.ai site, return to the settings window to add it.

 You can delete individual keys or all saved keys associated with this service using the provided buttons.

+Choose audio format: To specify the file extension when converting, choose ogg or mp3.
+If your internet connection is bad.

+Choosing wav will quickly split the file, but it will be larger.

 Lastly, you can specify the duration of each file segment, ranging from 4 to 20 seconds.
 Choose the duration that yields the best results.